Lincoln-Araujo/B2B-Energy-Portal-Frontend-UX-Concept/README.md

 # B2B Energy Portal — Frontend & UX Concept

-This project is a frontend and UX concept for a B2B energy and services portal, designed for professional users who need clarity, accessibility, and efficient access to operational data.
+This project is a frontend and UX concept for a B2B energy and services portal, designed for professional users who require clarity, accessibility, and efficient access to operational data.

 ## Goals